-- (2) ESSER breaks precedent; EHCY usually receives direct funding during national emergencies. - Because of the unique challenges facing children experiencing homelessness, EHCY usually receives targeted funding in legislation responding to national emergencies.
+- (2) ESSER breaks precedent; EHCY usually receives direct funding during national emergencies.

+Because of the unique challenges facing children experiencing homelessness, the Education for Homeless Children and Youth Act (EHCY) usually receives targeted funding in legislation responding to national emergencies.
 For example, the American Recovery and Reinvestment Act provided an additional \$70 million for EHCY.
 Relief legislation responding to Hurricanes Harvey, Irma, and Maria, and wildfires have provided targeted funding for EHCY.
-Even the Housing and Economic Recovery Act of 2008 included support for EHCY. - (3) Other homeless aid proposed by the Biden administration is unlikely to support many homeless students.
-This is because the definition of "homeless" used by the U.S. Department of Housing and Urban Development (HUD) excludes 84 percent of the homeless children identified by public schools.
-EHCY is the only federal program that removes barriers to school enrollment, attendance, and success caused by homelessness.
-EHCY could also be used to help this highly mobile population gain access to vaccinations when they become available. - (4) \$500 million less than half of one percent of the \$130 billion proposed by the Biden Administration for education would dramatically increase the number of local educational agencies receiving EHCY grants.
-Currently only 23% of LEAs receive EHCY subgrants.
+Even the Housing and Economic Recovery Act of 2008 included support for EHCY. - (3) Other homeless aid in ARPA is primarily for housing and shelter.
+While this is critically important, it does not address the educational needs or barriers faced by children and youth regarding school enrollment and academic success. - (4) \$800 million is less than one percent of the \$125.8 billion included in ARPA for K-12 education.